ikrambenabdelouahab/Manual_tf_GPU/README.md

 *07/01/2022*

-*Tested successfully on NVIDIA Quadro T1000 with Max-Q Design*
+*Tested successfully on Windows 10 & NVIDIA Quadro T1000 with Max-Q Design*

 ## Why manual installation ?
 After many tries to get things done using "conda install tensorflow-gpu", It failed and gives a ton of errors.
 So I propose doing things manually to save time.
 And to make sure everything is well installed.
 This is a manual installation guide of TensorFlow to avoid any kind of errors.